 In the Rename All dialog box, type the new name for the data store in the New name box and click OK.

 Embedded Coder® provides a storage class that you can use to specify customized data store access functions in generated code.
-See Apply Built-In and Customized Storage Classes to Data Elements (Embedded Coder) and Access Data Through Functions with Storage Class GetSet (Embedded Coder).
+See Organize Parameter Data into a Structure by Using Struct Storage Class (Embedded Coder) and Access Data Through Functions with Storage Class GetSet (Embedded Coder).